-- Place beef broth in a large stock pot and bring to a boil.
-Turn down the temperature to a simmer and add the cubed potatoes, allowing to cook for about 10 minutes.
+- Place 14-16 cups prepared beef broth in a large stock pot and bring to a boil.
+Turn down the temperature to a simmer.
+Add a bay leaf and the cubed potatoes, allowing to cook for about 10 minutes.

-- Add the fried beets and fried carrots and shredded beef to the soup, stir and simmer for another 5 minutes.
+- Add the fried beets, fried carrots and shredded beef to the soup, stir and simmer for another 5 minutes.

 - Add the red wine vinegar and salt and pepper to taste.
-Add dill and save more for garnish when serving.
+Taste and add more vinegar and seasoning if necessary.
+Add dill and save some for garnish when serving.
 Serve with sour cream and dark rye bread.